 For starters, you have to be within a few feet and sometimes inches of the transmitting card to read it.
 Criminals aren’t that stupid.
 To start with, the percentage of credit cards with RFID transmission technology is small, statistically around zero percent.
 So would a criminal stand on the corner of busy street for hours hoping to catch a would-be victim when the likelihood of success is so low?
 Probably not, they know they can spend their time more effectively doing something else.
 The cost of acquiring all the equipment needed to “sniff” an RFID signal is much more than the cost of just going to the underground Internet and buying bulk blocks of credit card numbers.
 They know how to use their time for the best return, and not waste it on something with little chance of success.

 But what about other RFID enabled items like Passports, ID cards, driver’s licenses, etc?
 Well, the best a criminal might glean from those items is an address.
 That information is ubiquitous and frankly, not very useful to them.
+Another logical reason an RFID blocking sleeve is not needed.
 So what about the risks in today's market?

 As technology tends to do, it advanced quickly and the use of RFID has quickly fallen out of favor as the new EMV chip cards were adopted.
 As credit cards expire, new ones are issued and as new technology advances so too are new cards issued.
-Some companies like American Express still offer all three options on their card; contactless, magnetic stripe and EMV chips for convenience, but with the country-wide move to EMV, vulnerable RFID has gone the way of the dinosaur.
+Some companies like American Express still offer all three options on their card; contactless, magnetic stripe and EMV chips for convenience, but with the country-wide move to EMV, vulnerable RFID has gone the way of the dinosaur, thus why the need for an RFID blocking sleeve is gone.

 Additionally, with the move toward mobile payments using cell phones and wearables, it has diminished the allure of an all RFID world.
 For example, the new metallic square chips on the new cards being issues are NOT RFID, and any new RFID cards now incorporate a chip-and-PIN protection scheme which generates a new password key between the card and the machine every time it’s used for payment which makes it near-impossible to capture and replicate.